Moist and delicious gluten-free lemon cake is layered with coconut whipped cream and fresh berries. The perfect dessert to welcome spring!

 - Preheat oven to 325F.
 Grease cake pans and line the bottom with a parchment paper circle (cut to fit the bottom.)
 Set aside.

 - Combine flours, baking powder, and salt in a large mixing bowl.
 Add softened butter, eggs, coconut oil and sweetener.
 Begin beating together with the flour mixture.
 Slowly mix in the milk, vanilla extract, and lemon zest.
-Scrape the bottom of the bowl to make sure all the flower is evenly incorporated.
+Scrape the bottom of the bowl to make sure all the flour is evenly incorporated.

 - Evenly distribute cake batter into the pans and place on the middle rack in the preheated oven.
 Bake for 25-35 minutes OR until cake is golden brown, center is set, and a toothpick inserted near the center comes out with a few moist crumbs.
 Bake time will vary upon pan and thickness of batter.